ArneKramerSunderbrink/adaptivetuning/adaptivetuning/notes.md

 - offline version of everything:

-  - calculate the tuning of a given set of notes

   - calculate something like a microtonal score that can be played later

   - record audio